FermentingPapaya/NDSRtoNOVA/README.md

 # NDSRtoNOVA
-This code calculates the percentage of calories or grams from each NOVA classification of food consumed by a participant.
+This code calculates the percentage of calories or grams from each NOVA classification (unprocessed to ultraprocessed foods) of food consumed by a participant.

 Use file 1 from NDSR.
 Assign a NOVA score each food consumed.
 I deduped the tab-delimited output file and created a list of each food that we needed to classify.